Take back the night

 A long-exposure image of the Sydney Opera House reveals the ghostly trails of birds flying above the structure’s massive flood lights.
 Local and migrating species are attracted to artificial night lights that often lead them astray, resulting in hundreds of millions of avian deaths each year.

-For millennia, the rhythmic shifting between day and night ruled our physiology, too, triggering biological cues that help us sleep at night, wake up in the morning, and stay healthy.
+For millennia, the rhythmic shifting between day and night ruled our physiology, too, triggering biological cues that help us sleep at night, wake up in the morning, and stay healthy (read more on how light exposure affects our sleep).

 “Nighttime physiology depends on dark.
 It does not depend on sleep,” says Richard Stevens, an epidemiologist at the University of Connecticut who has studied the links between light pollution and human health for decades.
 “What we need is a longer period of physiological nighttime.”